 On March 27, 2020, the Company announced that its Board of Directors approved a suspension of the Company's quarterly dividends on its common stock, 8.25% Series A Cumulative Redeemable Preferred Stock, 8.00% Series B Cumulative Redeemable Preferred Stock, and 8.000% Series C Fixed-to-Floating Rate Cumulative Redeemable Preferred Stock, beginning with the common stock dividend that normally would have been declared in March 2020 and the preferred stock dividend that would have been declared in May 2020, in order to conserve capital and improve its liquidity position during the market volatility due to the COVID-19 pandemic.
-Based on current conditions for the Company, the Company does not anticipate paying dividends on its common or preferred stock for the foreseeable future.
-As a result, the Company did not declare or accrue quarterly dividends on its Common or Preferred Stock during the three months ended June 30, 2020.
+As a result, the Company did not declare or accrue quarterly dividends on its Common or Preferred Stock during the three months ended June 30, 2020 and the three months ended September 30, 2020.
 If the Company's Board of Directors does not declare a dividend in a given period, an accrual is not recorded on the balance sheet.
 However, undeclared preferred stock dividends are reflected in earnings per share as discussed in ASC 260-10-45-11.
 Pursuant to their terms, all unpaid dividends on the Company's preferred stock accrue without interest, and if dividends on the Company's preferred stock are in arrears, the Company cannot pay cash dividends with respect to its Common Stock.
 Refer to Note 12 for more information on the Company's common and preferred stock.
 Refer to "Item 2.
 Management's Discussion and Analysis of Financial Condition and Results of Operations - Book value per share" for a discussion of the treatment of accumulated, unpaid, or undeclared preferred dividends on the Company's book value.